apimatic/core-lib-csharp/.github/pull_request_template.md

 - [ ] Revert (reverts a commit)
 - [ ] CI/Build (adds or updates a script, change in external dependencies)

+## Dependency Change
+If a new dependency is being added, please ensure that it adheres to the following guideline https://github.com/apimatic/apimatic-codegen/wiki/Policy-of-adding-new-dependencies-in-the-core-libraries

+## Breaking change
+If the PR is introducing a breaking change, please ensure that it adhares to the following guideline

+## Testing
+List the steps that were taken to test the changes

 ## Checklist
 - [ ] My code follows the coding conventions